zhengying-liu/info232/TP1/README.md

     Above command lines create a directory `projects/` in your home directory (`~`) and make a local copy (by `git clone`) using the URL you just copied.
 Now you should have a directory at `~/projects/info232` with all materials we need for this TP.

     For more information on *Cloning a repository*, check [this guide page](https://help.github.com/articles/cloning-a-repository/).
 From next TP, we will need to sync with the original repo, i.e. `zhengying-liu/info232`, and you can check [this guide](https://help.github.com/articles/fork-a-repo/#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository) in advance.

+## Step 2: Answer the Google Forms
+Submit the name of your repo in this form [this Google Forms](https://docs.google.com/forms/d/e/1FAIpQLScNHMlgRwoKqvVJGGhF-WJtpcxAxnPq_gYYLnJM2TmmaYLQhw/viewform?usp=sf_link).
+This way you make sure that your teacher will know where to find the answers to your TP (otherwise you get 0 points).
+You then have until February 3 to push new changes.

-## Step 2: Launch Jupyter Notebook and Answer Questions of This TP
+## Step 3: Launch Jupyter Notebook and Answer Questions of This TP
 *(This step is the **main part** of this TP)*

 If you use a computer of the university, you can directly go to next paragraph and begin working.
 But if you choose to use your own computer, mostly you need to first install some softwares such as [Anaconda](https://www.anaconda.com/download/)(with Python 3) and PuTTY for Windows.
 In this case, turn to the teacher/assistant for help.
 In the following, we'll suppose you use a Unix-like operating system (Linux, MacOS, etc) or at least a similar shell tool (such as PowerShell for Windows).